VolodymyrKolisnichenko/game_dino/README.md

 In this game, players control a running dinosaur and need to navigate it through a never-ending desert landscape while avoiding obstacles such as cacti.
 The goal is to achieve the highest possible score by covering the maximum distance without colliding with any obstacles.

 <h2>Features</h2>
-Simple and addictive gameplay.
+Simple and addictive gameplay.<br>
-Responsive design for compatibility with different screen sizes.
+Responsive design for compatibility with different screen sizes.<br>
-Increasing difficulty level as the game progresses.
+Increasing difficulty level as the game progresses.<br>
-Score tracking to monitor the player's performance.
+Score tracking to monitor the player's performance.<br>
-Interactive animations and visual effects for an engaging experience.
+Interactive animations and visual effects for an engaging experience.<br>

 <h2>Technologies Used</h2>
-HTML: Markup language for creating the structure and content of the game.
+HTML: Markup language for creating the structure and content of the game.<br>
-CSS: Stylesheets for defining the visual appearance and layout of the game.
+CSS: Stylesheets for defining the visual appearance and layout of the game.<br>
-JavaScript: Programming language used for game logic and interactivity.
+JavaScript: Programming language used for game logic and interactivity.<br>

 <h2>Usage</h2>
 To play the game locally, follow these steps: